Loffty Practitioner FAQs

 Who developed Loffty?

-Loffty Clinical, our multi-disorder mental health assessment technology, was originally conceived in 2003 by Dr John Clarkson, a New Zealand born, Australian-based GP and has been further developed over the years by an interdisciplinary team of mental health professionals in Australia and the USA.
-Loffty Wellbeing is a workplace wellbeing platform that we aim to launch later this year.
+The Loffty multi-disorder mental health assessment technology was originally conceived in 2003 by Dr John Clarkson, a New Zealand born, Australian-based GP and has been further developed over the years by an interdisciplinary team of mental health professionals in Australia and the USA.

 What age group is Loffty intended for?